 An ad warning that Medicaid-for-all would kill people filled the pause in conversation.
 Mary shifted on the couch, looking down at the carpet.

 “I just… I wouldn’t want you to get in trouble at work, for instance.
 You know I agree with you, but this is just the way things are now.
 What used to be okay isn’t okay anymore.
 Lizzie is right, you have to say African-American when you are talking about black people.”

-“Hmph,” David turned his attention back to Carlson, who began the end of his show monologue by trashing political correctness run amok.
+“Hmph,” David turned his attention back to Carlson, who began his end of show monologue by trashing political correctness run amok.

 At breakfast the next morning Lizzie marched into the kitchen with her chin up.
 She smiled appeasingly at her father and put a new K-cup in the machine.

 “Breakfast, Lizzie?” asked her mother.